ethancooke/ethancooke.github.io/resources.md

 * [The Way of the Web Tester](https://pragprog.com/book/jrtest/the-way-of-the-web-tester)
 * [Test-Driving JavaScript Applications](https://pragprog.com/book/vsjavas/test-driving-javascript-applications)

 This book is geared towards developers but I also found it useful for my career.
-It inspired me to right this blog.
+It inspired me to write this blog.
 I listened to the audio book so that is what I will link here.
 It is narrated by the writer John Sonmez.
 [The Complete Software Developer's Career Guide](https://www.audible.ca/pd/The-Complete-Software-Developers-Career-Guide-Audiobook/B078J2DZJK)

 ## Sites
 * [Satisfice](https://www.satisfice.com/)